 An unplanned, short and sudden visit to the Valley was probably the best thing that happened to us in the year of 2023.
 To be fair, it started off on a precarious note with SpiceJet delaying our early morning flight by eight hours, reducing our number of days by almost one.
 When the messages from SpiceJet started coming about ‘delay due to operational reasons’ I was reminded of a similar incident on another impromptu trip to the Himalayas from AIIMS, Delhi, after our MD final exam in 2018.
 Of course, that was by a train called All Jatt Pooja Express which was delayed over ten hours and we were six young bloods who had already cleared their residency and were hell bent on bunking an extra day to complete the hike.
-On that note, another similarity was the unbridled skepticism and ominous premonitions in my mother’s voice about our actually reaching the final destinations.
+On that note, another similarity was the unbridled skepticism and ominous premonitions in my mother’s voice about us actually reaching the final destinations.
 However, unlike the trip five years ago, we had our hotel rooms and return flight tickets booked and there was also the urgent need to get back to our respective work places on time which, unfortunately, we could no longer bunk.

 I do not think it is possible to describe the beauty of Kashmir in mere words.
 It is undoubtedly Paradise.
 The Mughal Gardens (Chashme Shahi, Nishat and Shalimar) were truly magnificent, and they do not build gardens like these anymore; the shikara ride on a rainy day on a lonely Dal Lake, abandoned by the tourists for a while because of the weather, was enchanting; and the surprise snowfall in Gulmarg was the ‘icing’ on the cake.
 But for today, I just want to focus on the food and the flora that completely and most overwhelmingly consumed us.
 A small note - the descriptions that follow are purely from what we learnt from the locals and may not be wholly accurate or complete.